Thomas Bushnell: Early life and education

+Software development

 GNU Hurd

 The GNU Hurd kernel was launched in 1990 and Bushnell was the lead developer.
 This kernel was to be one of the last free software components needed to complete the GNU operating system.
 The project was experiencing delays however for various reasons, one of them being that Bushnell "several times redesigned and rewrote large parts of the code based on what he had learned, rather than trying to make the Hurd run as soon as possible", according to Richard Stallman.
 Stallman stated that "it was good design practice, but it wasn’t the right practice for our goal: to get something working ASAP".

 Bushnell was Hurd's official maintainer from its instigation until November 2003, when he posted to the GNU project's discussion mailing list saying that he had been dismissed by Stallman for criticizing the GNU Free Documentation License.
 Stallman said the dismissal was because Bushnell had been inactive since 2001 and wasn't responding to mail.